fortify/github-action/README.md

 <!-- START-INCLUDE:action-fod-export.md -->

-This action exports the latest SAST vulnerability data from an FoD release to the GitHub Code Scanning dashboard.
+This action exports the latest vulnerability data from an FoD release to the GitHub Code Scanning dashboard.
+Note that this may require a [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) subscription, unless you're running this action on a public github.com repository.

 ### Action environment variable inputs